IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Let's assume you want to store the books in *Cloudant* as this would make things very easy as OpenWhisk already provides you with a *Cloudant* package that allows you to work with *Cloudant* without the need to write code.

-From the OpenWhisk UI, click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.
+From the OpenWhisk UI, click the `Catalog` link at the top right of the screen.
 From the menu on the left-side select `Data & Analytics`.
 Click `Cloudant NoSQL DB`.
 As service name specify `bookStore`, leave everything else as-is and click the `Create` button.

 Once the instance has been created switch to the `Service Credentials` tab, create new credentials by clicking the `New credential` link and click the `View Credentials` link.
 You will need the `username`, `password` and `host` shown there throughout the rest of this chapter, hence leave this browser tab open.